dice-group/contrastive_explanations/README.md

     examples/university.owl 4 20 ELK
 ```

-Runs 20 CEP problems with class expression size 4 on `university.owl` using the ELK reasoner.
+- Runs 20 CEPs
+- Class expression size: 4
+- Ontology: `university.owl`
+- Reasoner: ELK

 ---

-## 🧪 Notes and Tips
+## 💡 Notes & Tips

-* Ontologies with >10,000 axioms are skipped for performance reasons.
+- Ontologies with >10,000 axioms are skipped for performance reasons.
-* Unsupported axioms (e.g., TBox axioms with individuals, same-as assertions) are filtered out.
+- Unsupported constructs (e.g., individual-based TBox axioms, `sameAs`) are filtered.
-* Random seed fixed to `0` for reproducibility.
+- Random seed is fixed (`0`) for reproducibility.
-* Logging is minimized for clean output but can be enabled for debugging.
+- Logging is suppressed for clarity — enable SLF4J if needed.

 ---

-## Contact & Contributions
+## 🤝 Contributions & Contact

+We welcome feedback and contributions!
+Please:

+- Submit pull requests
-Please open issues or pull requests on GitHub for feedback or improvements.
+- Open issues for bugs or suggestions

+📬 *For academic inquiries or collaborations, contact the project maintainers via GitHub.*